MarwaneSoubhi/MarwaneSoubhi/README.md

 # About me 👋

-**MarwaneSoubhi/MarwaneSoubhi** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

-Here are some ideas to get you started:

 - 🔭 I’m currently working on developping new skills
 - 🌱 I’m currently learning Data Science at Guy-Concordia
 - 👯 I’m looking to collaborate on making connections